 As you sail along the Mekong, there’s a chance to see life along the river, with traditional ships, barges and freighters plying the waterway.
 There will be a chance to enjoy Jahan’s many amenities, to hear talks by staff and for chefs to show you how to prepare some of Cambodia and Vietnam’s signature dishes.
 Cross the border into Vietnam, where you will spend the rest of your journey.

-In the morning, take a walking tour of Saigon’s historic landmarks, which include a rich selection of fine colonial buildings.
-Continue to the Presidential Palace, headquarters of the South Vietnamese Government during the Vietnam War.
+In the morning, see some of Saigon’s historic landmarks, which include a rich selection of fine colonial buildings.
+Continue to the Reunification Palace, headquarters of the South Vietnamese Government during the Vietnam War.
 The breaching of the gates by North Vietnamese tanks symbolically marked the war’s end.
 If you wish, end at the War Remnants Museum, which gives a strong view of the war through the eyes of the Vietnamese.
 The afternoon is free, or if you wish you can visit the Cu Chi tunnels, part of a huge network of tunnels used by the Viet Cong during the war.
 You may depart this evening, if you wish, or else depart the following morning.

 Transfer to the airport in the morning for connecting flights home.
 Cross the International Date Line and arrive in the U.S. the same day.